PG TRAINING COURSEFrom Ground Zero

 5. Sessions of Training

-Stage 1 (Ground Handling) will take 3 consecutive days or 2 weekends of Saturday & Sunday (maximum 4 days).
-We require your commitment to attend all of the training sessions so we will not drag the training duration for too long beyond the 2 weekends.
+Stage 1 (Ground Handling) will take 3 consecutive days (maximum 4 days).
+We require your commitment to attend all of the training sessions so we will not drag the training duration for too long beyond the scheduled days.

-Stage 2 (Launch & Land) will take 5 consecutive days or 3 weekends of Saturday & Sunday.
-We require your commitment to attend all of the training sessions so we will not drag the training duration for too long beyond the 3 weekends.
+Stage 2 (Launch & Land) will take 3 consecutive days (maximum 4 days).
+We require your commitment to attend all of the training sessions so we will not drag the training duration for too long beyond the scheduled days.

 Exceptions : Unless of course if the delay is caused by weather condition or an inevitable situation such as restriction of access to flying sites by the government (i.e. Covid-19 movement control), we will continue to ensure that your training sessions are uninterrupted.